What Is Forex Leverage Trading?

 - Magnified losses – While it is a well-known factor that leverage brings increased profits to the table it is very often underrated how much you can lose when a position goes against you.
 Beginners often make the mistake of only looking forward without having their backs covered and this can cost them dearly.
 You can lose more money than invested with leverage.

 - Shady brokers – The forex business in general has had a bad reputation due to many shady actors that are trying to make a quick buck by manipulating prices, adding fees, and stopping withdrawals from clients.
-This is no longer a problem, thank god, but if you choose to trade on an off-shore forex broker to find higher leverage ratios you might end up signing up with a true scammer.
+This is no longer a problem, thank god, but if you choose to trade on an off-shore forex broker to find higher ratios you might end up signing up with a true scammer.
 Most of the off-short brokers are unregulated and the truth is that most of them cannot be trusted.
 Instead, choose one of the brokers we recommended earlier in this guide to stay on the safe side.

 - Margin call – A margin call is a warning from your broker that your losses have eaten up most of your margin capital and you are getting close to a full liquidation.
 At this point, you can still save what’s left in your account by closing out your open positions and taking the loss before it gets worse.
 Leveraged accounts regularly get margin called due to inexperience by the trader that overleverage in search for profits.
-My tip for trading with leverage is to start out small and increase as you learn.
+My tip for trading is to start small and increase as you learn.

 - Liquidation – Getting liquidated is truly a worst-case scenario for any forex trader, big or small.
 When you suffer a full liquidation it means that your margin capital has run out and you can no longer withstand the open losses in your account.
-Liquidation is an automatic termination of all open positions done by your broker in order to avoid falling into debt with the broker.
-To avoid liquidation learn how to calculate your liquidation price and use a stop-loss for every trade.
+Liquidation is an automatic termination of all open positions done by your broker to avoid falling into debt with the broker.
+To avoid liquidation learn how to figure your liquidation price and use a stop-loss for every trade.

 Margin call explained